dconlrn/dconlrn.github.io/wotr.md

 <img src="https://imgur.com/UqsUITW.png">

 - Use the palantir to play any one of the event cards top side effects.
+- You could also use a palantir to draw one card from either event deck.

+*Note: There is a hand limit of only 6 cards.
+You **must** immediately discard cards if you exceed that number.
+Always discard cards face down.*

+**IF EITHER DECK RUNS OUT OF CARDS DO NOT SHUFFLE THE DISCARD PILE BACK IN THAT DECK IS SIMPLY DEPLETED**

 <img src="https://imgur.com/6WMb1Fw.png">

+**Playing a card**

+- Sometimes the card will have prerequisites in bold.
+- If you can play the card however, follow its instructions and then discards the card face down.
+- If the card says **Play on the table** it means the cards effects are on going.
+> Leave the card on the table untill it is discarded.
+The trigger for which will be described on the card.

 - The bottom side is used during combat.